CommonEvaluationPlatform/CEP/README.md

 In either case, it is important to note what device your (micro)SD card gets mapped to (e.g., `/dev/sdd`).

 As of v4.0, the cosimulation baremetal software does not currently support the console printfs, thus feedback of test results will be minimal.
 It is intended to provide an option for building an FPGA version of the software (vs simulation) which will overload the I/O functions according.
+Furthermore, many of the bareMetal tests presume the `CEPRocketConfig` configuration, which contains substantially more functionality than can fit on the Arty100T.
+As a result, many of the cosimulation tests will require substantial modification to run properly on the FPGA.

 Using `<CEP_ROOT>/sims/cep_cosim/testSuites/bareMetal/regTest` as an example, the following steps will build and load the executable onto the (micro)SD card.